carlos1982/aconomy/README.md

 # aconomy #

-A PHP Application to share things in real life.
+A PHP application to share things in real life.

+Aconomy stands for [another/alternative/anarchist] economy.
+Instead of always buying something when we need something, we could share our ressources with our peer-groups.
+Everybody can constribute and everybody can profit from it:
+Material, social and envirometal.

 ## Install ##